adrxLV/musicplayer/README.md

 ---

 ## 🚀 How to Use
+**Option 1 (local music files, _online_)**

-1. Open `index.html` in your browser
+> 1. Open "https://adrxlv.github.io/musicplayer/" on your favorite browser
-2. Load a folder with music files
+> 2. Load a folder with music files
-3. Click a song to start playback
+> 3. Click a song to start playback
+> 4. Use shortucts or buttons to explore features

+**Option 2 (local website and music files, _offline_)**
+> 1. Clone the Repo
+> 2. Open `index.html` in your browser
+> 3. Load a folder with music files
+> 4. Click a song to start playback
-4. Use shortcuts or buttons to explore features
+> 5. Use shortcuts or buttons to explore features

 ---